 - Take off the heat and add the butter, and stir.

-- In a mortar or a spice grinder crush the poppy seeds to a moist powder.
+- Crush the poppy seeds to a moist powder in a mortar or with a spice grinder.
 Stir into the milk.

 - Crush the graham crackers and add to the mixture, and stir.
 Leave until needed.